jkaewprateep/Neuron-Networks-review/README.md

 ```

 * Neural_Network_ReLU_vs_Sigmoid.ipynb
-- 🐐💬 Rectified Linear Unit (ReLU) and Sigmoid activation functions are linear unit conditions approach for input to output as logits and linear exponential ( 🐑💬 It is a linear function scaled by the logarithm as ratios.
+- 🐐💬 Rectified Linear Unit (ReLU) and Sigmoid activation functions are linear unit conditions approach for input to output as logits and linear exponential ( 🐑💬 It is a linear function scaled by the logarithm as ratios )

 <p align="center" width="100%">
 <picture>